luc-ta/luc-ta.github.io/_pages/commutative-quandles.md

 ### Footnotes

-Footnotes can be useful for clarifying points in the text, or citing information.[^1] Markdown support numeric footnotes, as well as text as long as the values are unique.[^note]
+Footnotes can be useful for clarifying points in the text, or citing information.
+Markdown support numeric footnotes, as well as text as long as the values are unique.[^note]

 ```markdown
 This is the regular text.[^1] This is more regular text.[^note]